ESMValGroup/ESMValCore/doc/reference/cmor_tables.rst

 centers to format their model output according to community standards.
-The CMOR tables define the standardized variable names, units, coordinates, and other metadata for various climate variables and are typically compiled from a Data Request, e.g. the
+The CMOR tables define the standardized variable names, units, coordinates, and other metadata for various climate variables and are typically compiled from a Data Request and a Controlled Vocabulary, e.g. the `CMIP7 CMOR tables <https://github.com/WCRP-CMIP/cmip7-cmor-tables/>`__ are based on the
 `CMIP7 Data Request <https://wcrp-cmip.org/cmip-phases/cmip7/cmip7-data-request/>`__,
-and a Controlled Vocabulary, e.g. the
+and the
 `CMIP7 Controlled Vocabulary <https://github.com/WCRP-CMIP/CMIP7-CVs>`__
 .
 ESMValCore comes bundled with several CMOR tables, which are stored in the directory